Skip to content

 Symptoms:

-• UI rebuilds constantly
+• UI rebuilds on every command execution

 Diagnosis: